thierrygosselin/assigner/ROADMAP.md

 GDS data.
 Haplotype-level Dxy should follow once phased haplotypes have a stable representation.

-## 2. AMOVA
+## 2. AMOVA - initial implementation available

-Develop an Analysis of Molecular Variance framework that can support:
+`amova_genomic()` now provides the first Analysis of Molecular Variance framework with:

+- GDS files or open GDS objects as the primary input;
-- one or more hierarchical grouping columns from the strata data;
+- one or more hierarchical grouping columns from GDS metadata or strata data;
-- SNP, allele, and haplotype distance models;
+- SNP-dosage, identity, nucleotide, Manhattan, and custom distance models;
+- locus-wise, filtered, and complete-case missing-data strategies;
-- variance components at every hierarchy level;
+- variance components and Phi-statistics at supported hierarchy levels;
-- Phi-statistics, including PhiST where appropriate;
+- Euclidean validation and optional Lingoes correction;
-- permutation tests with reproducible random seeds; and
+- hierarchy-aware permutation tests with reproducible random seeds; and
-- clear reporting of missing data, sample size, and degrees of freedom.
+- explicit reporting of retained loci, missing data, sample size, eigenvalues, corrections, and degrees of freedom.

-AMOVA should be a separate public function, not an option hidden inside fst_WC84().
-The initial implementation should be checked against published examples and established programs such as Arlequin and GenoDive.
+AMOVA is a separate public function rather than an option hidden inside `fst_WC84()`.
+Remaining work is validation against published examples, simulations, and established programs including `ade4`, `pegas`, `poppr`, Arlequin, GenoDive, and Stacks; deeper testing of informative missingness; and profiling before moving selected numerical kernels to C++.

 ## 3. Phased haplotypes